 How the Global Impact of Chronic Conditions is Impacting Expatriates

 Recently, Cigna has released a study on the global epidemic of noncommunicable chronic diseases and held a seminar for their brokers and clients.
 The study examined the situation of noncommunicable chronic diseases around the world and provided excellent suggestions for prevention.
-According to World Health Organization (WHO), a noncommunicable chronic disease is characterized by long duration and generally slow progression – these conditions are becoming more commonplace for local nationals and even expats.
-The wide spread of chronic diseases are putting expatriates’ health at risk.
+According to the World Health Organization (WHO), a noncommunicable chronic disease is characterized by a long duration and generally slow progression.
+These conditions are becoming more commonplace for local nationals and even expats.
+The widespread nature of chronic diseases is putting expatriates’ health at risk.
 In this article, we will discuss the main types of chronic diseases based on Cigna’s research and advice for expatriate communities from expatriate health insurance professional perspective.

 The Global Epidemic of Chronic Disease is Increasing

 As stated by Cigna’s study, noncommunicable diseases account for six in ten deaths worldwide.
 Major noncommunicable chronic diseases usually refer to diabetes, cardiovascular diseases and cancer.
-According to Cigna’s report, approximately 19% of the American have diabetes, the figure rises up to 30% in Middle East; Just over 30% of Chinese have some form of diabetes.
+According to Cigna’s report, approximately 19% of the American have diabetes, and the figure rises up to 30% in the Middle East, while just over 30% of Chinese have some form of diabetes.
 This is the leading cause of kidney failure, blindness, heart diseases, stroke and death.

 The rates of obesity in adults and children are increasing globally.
 And in some parts of the world, the situation is getting worse.
 Obesity is another cause of cardiovascular diseases due to the force of the heart to push around a greater volume of blood, which easily causes high blood pressure.
 Scientists predict by 2025, one in five of the population will suffer from obesity; 36.5% of adults are considered obese, according to Cigna’s report.